 Online scheduling and teledentistry can keep your patients more engaged with your practice without compromising safety.
-Through online scheduling, you can set your own office hours which will allow patients to schedule their appointments by themselves.
-And then you can consult patients face-to-face through high-quality video conferencing.
+Through online scheduling, you can set your own office hours, which will allow patients to schedule their appointments by themselves.
+And then, you can consult patients face-to-face through high-quality video conferencing.
 Going virtual is a perfect way to retain appointment volume and be ahead of the curve.

 Most patients are happy to be reminded of their appointments.
 They will consider it a service rather than your marketing.
 Apart from reducing no-shows, it also builds patient satisfaction and revenue.

-If the workflow at your dental practice is safe, smooth and transparent, more customers tend to stay and revisit.
-Imagine a super busy entrepreneur making time for a speedy dental check-up even at this critical time only to be left to wait at the receptionist, then at the doctor’s and unfortunately end up with an error in her treatment plan.
+If the workflow at your dental practice is safe, smooth, and transparent, more customers tend to stay and revisit.
+Imagine a super busy entrepreneur making time for a speedy dental check-up even at this critical time only to be left to wait at the receptionist, then at the doctor’s, and unfortunately end up with an error in their treatment plan.
 It is very unlikely that this patient would return to your practice.
 Each minute saved at the practice will be a huge relief and an appealing factor for the incoming patient.
 A proper scheduler can ensure minimal waiting time for the patient and increased staff productivity.